-Molly McGuire was born and raised in Southern Ontario, Canada near Toronto.
+Molly McGuire is a self-taught artist, born and raised in Southern Ontario, Canada near Toronto.

 Working under the name “Magwire,” she is an artist and musician based in New Orleans, LA.
 Her most recent output is circus banners, which re-appropriate used canvasses such as drop cloths and employ oils and tinted latex house paint.

-Her work has been shown at many galleries internationally.
-She received a first-place 2012 New Orleans Press Club Award for best editorial illustration.
+Her circus banners are featured in the TV Show, “American Horror Story” during season 4’s “Freakshow.”
+She also received a first-place 2012 New Orleans Press Club Award for best editorial illustration.
 The illustration appeared on the cover of OffBeat Magazine‘s 2012 Jazz Fest issue, themed “Preservation Hall Jazz Band of New Orleans: 50th Anniversary.”

 She has performed and recorded with Frank Black, Queens of the Stone Age, Martina Topley-Bird, Mondo Generator, earthlings?, Twilight Singers, Goatsnake, The Spores, Rhudabega, Yellow #5, Inbred Bipeds, Brant Bjork and the Bro’s, Mike West and Myshkin.